Our Indispensable Team

 After graduating college, it was tough finding a job as the economy and job market were still recovering from the great recession of 2008.
 In the meantime, I went back to working on pools and cleaning windows and eventually found a job in Boston developing business for a corporate payment and foreign exchange trading solutions company based out of Canada.
 After a short while there, I received a call to interview at GE Capital in Norwalk, Connecticut.
 Being such a great opportunity, I took the interview and landed the job as a portfolio analyst in commercial lending operations.
 Two years passed and the news hit that GE was selling off the lending business and our jobs would be terminated.

 I thought this would be a great time and opportunity to follow in the family's footsteps and join the business that my grandparents built.
-So here I am today, enjoying coming into the office, seeing my mother, two aunts, and two uncles, and being able to work with them on a professional level to help grow the business and pass on the legacy of my grandfather and grandmother to a third generation.
+So here I am today, enjoying coming into the office, seeing my aunt and uncle, and being able to work with them on a professional level to help grow the business and pass on the legacy of my grandfather and grandmother to a third generation.

 I truly enjoy what I do now, helping people just like myself, sometimes older, sometimes younger, prepare for and navigate through retirement.
 I also love helping small businesses take their practice to the next level in setting up retirement plans, finding the best fit for them, and training their employees on the benefits and investments within the plan.